bartoszlenar/Validot/docs/DOCUMENTATION.md

 - `AsCollection` executes the passed [specification](#specification) upon each item in the collection.
   - Internally, getting the items out of the collection is done using `foreach` loop.
     - Validation doesn't materialize the collection.
 Elements are picked up using enumerator (as in standard `foreach` loop).
-    - So it might get very tricky when you implement IEnumerable yourself; there is no protection against infinite stream of objects coming from the enumerator, etc.
+    - So it might get very tricky when you implement IEnumerable yourself; there is no protection against an infinite stream of objects coming from the enumerator, etc.
   - Items are validated one after another, sequentially.
       - Support for async collection validation is coming in the future releases.
 - [Error output](#error-output) from the n-th item in the collection is saved under the path `#n`.
   - The counting starts from zero (the first item in the collection is `0` and its [error output](#error-output) will be saved under `#0`).
   - Validation uses the standard `foreach` loop over the collection, so "n-th item" really means "n-th item received from enumerator".
-    - For some types the results won't be deterministic, simple because the collection itself doesn't guarantee keeping the order.
+    - For some types, the results won't be deterministic, simple because the collection itself doesn't guarantee to keep the order.
 It might happen that the error output saved under path `#1` next time will be saved under `#13`.
-This could be a problem for custom collections or some very specific use cases, like instance of `HashSet<TItem>` that gets modified between the two validations.
+This could be a problem for custom collections or some particular use cases, like instance of `HashSet<TItem>` that gets modified between the two validations.
 But it will never happen for e.g. array or `List<T>`.

 ``` csharp